-Don’t miss Daly’s latest series of landscapes rendered in pastels with nearly photographic detail, plus giclée prints from earlier paintings, which go on display in a new exhibit in the Upper Gallery of the Hoboken Museum titled “Important Clouds: Pastels and Giclées by Tim Daly,” starting on March 23 with a free reception from 2 – 5 pm.
-They will remain on view through May 11.
+Daly’s latest series of landscapes rendered in pastels with nearly photographic detail, plus giclée prints from earlier paintings, were on display in the Upper Gallery of the Hoboken Museum.
+Titled “Important Clouds: Pastels and Giclées by Tim Daly,” the exhibit opened on March 23, 2014 with a free reception from 2 – 5 pm, and remained on view through May 11.

 In addition to his lifelong fascination with the Meadowlands, Daly has been working on scenes from around Los Angeles—not the glamorous California seen on TV and movie screens.
 His California scenes are of surfers at Venice beach, or stretches of highway with brush fires in the distant hills.
 Some of the recent works were inspired by scenes from Long Island City, where he works as a scenic artist, a proud member of the United Scenic Artists Local 829.
 He’s painted sets for such shows as HBO’s “The Sopranos,” “Girls,” and “Boardwalk Empire,” among others.
 See more examples of his work at timdaly.artspan.com.